 These instruments play very well.
 They are very easy to voice and have a nice overall sound.
 The key action is comfortable, they are an excellent value and offer great warranty.
 Can’t imagine a collegiate clarinet professor would have any trouble whatsoever working with their student on major clarinet repertoire with this instrument.

 An undergraduate student of mine was recently in the market for a professional level clarinet, and after trying out many options, we decided the best fit for her was a new Royal Classical clarinet.
 For a price well under $2000, my student was amazed by all the features that came standard on this clarinet.
-The Royal features an extra Eb pinky key for the left hand, silver played keys, and all leather pads.
+The Royal features an extra Eb pinky key for the left hand, silver plated keys, and all leather pads.
 The bell and barrel were made out of gorgeous cocobolo wood that created an incredibly sweet sound that my student was able to make with ease.
 We were both shocked by how easy it was to blow through this clarinet in any register, and the sound up and down the horn was surprisingly homogenous.
 It was hard for my student to put this horn down because she loved it so much, and I was quite pleased with the mature sounds she was making on it.
-For all the extra features, the low price, and the overwhelmingly positive reaction my student had to playing this horn, it was an easy choice to say the Royal clarinet was right for her.
+For all the extra features, the low price, and the overwhelmingly positive reaction my student had to this horn, it was a natural choice to say the Royal clarinet was right for her.

 For the price, how even and mature of a sound these (Classical) instruments have.
 I love the fact I can try different barrels and bells with them too.
 I have not been this excited about new clarinet equipment in a long time!